 - Addiction psychiatry

-What is the Scope?
+What is the Scope of Becoming a Psychiatrist?

 Psychiatry provides the physician with a wide scope of career opportunities.
 In psychiatry, there are various branches, and students can choose any branch according to their choice.
 After becoming a psychiatrist, the student can opt for further specialization, which will need one year more of study.
 Psychiatrists are among the few medical professionals allowed to prescribe drugs.
 They use the biomedical approach to deal with mentally ill patients and advance by building their practices.
 Expansion in the healthcare industry, increase in population, and life span demands the psychiatrist.
 Because due to the pressure of work, people are suffering from a mental problem, and they need consultation for the relief.
 Psychiatrists who work in clinics and hospitals, they work more regular hours as compared to private ones.
 They work irregular hours.